dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-deploy.md

 Once you have these steps in place, you'll update the workflow to handle environment-specific configuration using environment secrets.

 > [!NOTE]
-> You can read more about GitHub Actions Environments [here](https://docs.github.com/actions/reference/environments).
+> You can read more about [GitHub Actions Environments](https://docs.github.com/actions/reference/environments).
 At the time of writing, the GitHub Environments feature is in beta.

 ## Azure authentication